Demyelination Polyneuropathy-CIDP Samples

 Chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare type of autoimmune neurological disorder that causes nerve swelling or inflammation.
 This inflammation destroys the protective coating that is wrapped around nerves and fibers.
 CIDP is also known as Chronic Relapsing Polyneuropathy (CRP) or Chronic Inflammatory Demyelinating Polyradiculoneuropathy because it involves the nerve roots.
 In an autoimmune disease, the body attacks its own tissues.
 In Chronic inflammatory demyelinating polyradiculoneuropathy (CIDP) disease the body attacks the myelin sheaths.
 Myelin are the fatty coverings on the fibers that insulate and protect the nerves.
 CIDP leads to symptoms such as tingling sensations in the feet and hands, as well as loss of muscle strength.

 Chronic inflammatory demyelinating polyradiculoneuropathy (CIDP) is a type of acquired immune-mediated inflammatory disorder.
-It is not contagious, but it’s chronic, which means that it is a long term disease and patients are likely to live with symptoms and complications of the disorder for the remainder of their life.
+It is not contagious, but it’s chronic, which means that it is a long term disease.
+Therefore patients are likely to live with symptoms and complications of the disorder for the remainder of their life.
 CIDP, like the other inflammatory disorders that are similar to it, affects the peripheral nervous system.
 This includes the nerves outside the brain and spinal cord.

 CIDP vs Guillain-Barre Syndrome (GBS)